 Here is an example data log circled in RED is showing you the ECU’s requested fuel pressure and actual fuel pressure:

-We bought the kenne bell booster pump kit from Ebay which included the hobbs switch, it looks like this.
+We use the kenne bell booster pump kit which includes the hobbs switch, it looks like this.

 These kits come as either 17v or 20v, we were using the 17v kit the newer version is 20v.